 Insufficient Anti-virus software

 There has always been a debate among computer professionals whether mac users need anti-virus or not.
 I personally feel that it is unnecessary, but there are those who will disagree.
 The same cannot be said for Windows machines.
-If you use a Windows based computer, you need anti-virus whether the machine is hooked to the internet or not.
+If you use a Windows-based computer, you need anti-virus whether the machine is hooked to the internet or not.
 I have seen many PC’s being infected with viruses over the years by means of portable storage such as flash drives and CDs.

 If your anti-virus is not kept up to date, it is useless and you are in the same boat as the person who didn’t install one at all.
 All decent anti-virus systems will attempt to update itself if connected to the internet.
-If you have a off-line machine, you should make sure you update it before you connect removable storage to the machine from other sources.
+If you have an off-line machine, you should make sure you update it before you connect removable storage to the machine from other sources.

 Here are a few anti-virus solutions I recommend – all of them work great:

 I also like to supplement my anti-virus with a malware removal tool.
 There are others, but I have learnt to rely on “Spybot Search and Destroy” and Malwarebytes Anti-Malware over the years.
 There are of course also a debate whether you will ever need such software.
-If you ever found your legitimate sites filled with strange advertisement when browsing, these are the tools you will need to get rid of it.
+If you ever found your legitimate sites filled with the strange advertisement pop-ups when browsing, these are the tools you will need to get rid of it.

-Many people will write a password down on a desk-pad at their computer, or sometimes use a sticky note on the side of their monitor.
+Many people will write a password down on a desk pad at their computer or sometimes use a sticky note on the side of their monitor.
 Another habit of computer users is to use the same login credentials for all their websites.

-All the above mentioned practices are wrong and outright dangerous.
-Someone who knows your login credentials for one site, can easily try the same login credentials for other sites such as Google Mail, Facebook, Skype or even your bank account.
+All the above-mentioned practices are wrong and outright dangerous.
+Someone who knows your login credentials for one site can easily try the same login credentials for other sites such as Google Mail, Facebook, Skype or even your bank account.

 Do not fall into this trap.
 If you fear you will forget the credentials for a specific site, here are some more secure methods you can use to safeguard your passwords:

-- You can keep a password protected electronic document with your credentials in cloud space (remember that storing such a document on your computer itself is also not a good idea.
+- You can keep a password protected document with your credentials in cloud space (remember that storing such a document on your computer itself is also not a good idea.
 If you lose your computer, you will also lose your electronically saved file and with it access to all your sites)

 Failure to check the validity of websites before entering credentials

-Do not except that you are on the correct website before entering your credentials, especially if you are logging on to a site provided on a link that was mailed to you.
+Do not except that you are on the correct website before entering your credentials, especially if you are logging on to a site provided on a link that was emailed to you.
 Here are the things you need to look out for: